Architecture Overview

 TrustWeave operates on three abstraction layers that provide different levels of control and simplicity:

 The facade provides a unified, high-level API with sensible defaults.
-Use this when you want the simplest integration:
+For the quickest start:

 1